Command Line Options

 Skyscraper -p snes --cache edit:new=ages --includefrom "/home/pi/.skyscraper/reports/report-snes-missing_ages-20190708.txt"

---cache merge:<FOLDER>¶
+--cache merge:<PATH>¶

 This option allows you to merge two resource caches together.
-It will merge the cache located at the <FOLDER>
+It will merge the cache located at the <PATH>

 location into the default cache for the chosen platform.
 The path specified must be a path containing the db.xml